aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/operations/system-overview.md

 # 1. System Overview

+This document is targeted at individuals installing or executing the AWS Secure Environment Accelerator.
+It is intended to guide individuals who are executing the Accelerator by providing an understanding as to what happens at each point throughout execution and to assist in troubleshooting state machine failures and/or errors.
+This is one component of the provided documentation package and should be read after the Installation Guide, but before the Developer Guide.

 ## 1.1.
 Overview

 The system can be thought of in two levels.
 The first level of the system consists of Accelerator stacks and resources.
 Let's call these the Accelerator-management resource.
 The second level of the system consists of stacks and resources that are deployed by the Accelerator-management resource.
 Let's call these the Accelerator-managed resources.
 The Accelerator-management resources are responsible for deploying the Accelerator-managed resources.